 URL Checklist

-• Short and descriptive
+- Short and descriptive

-• Lowercase letters only
+- Lowercase only

-• No special characters or unnecessary parameters
+- No special characters or extra parameters

 Important: Internal Linking